Never Any Thyme

 Pew pew pew!
 Dave calls these dark chocolate pomegranate bites a taste explosion, and he’s pretty much obsessed with them.
 I agree though, they are really amazing, and just the kind of treat you want to reach for when you need a little something.
 They are habit forming, and you’ve been warned.

-dark chocolate and pomegranate
+dark chocolate and pomegranate this recipe

 This treat couldn’t be simpler – dark chocolate and pomegranate arils – two ingredients and that’s it.
 You could enjoy these within mere minutes, so what are you waiting for?